ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 Take a look what [digital certificates](https://en.wikipedia.org/wiki/Public_key_certificate) are.
 Public-key cryptography is also the foundation of the certificates.

+Certificate can be thought as digital information, which is issued for specific purpose.
+The issuer uses digital signatures to sign information in specific format, ensuring that trust and integrity of the information is based on the issuer.
+The most common such a format is [X.509.](https://en.wikipedia.org/wiki/X.509)

+Digital certificates are issued by trusted entities known as Certificate Authorities (CAs).
+We have ultimate trust for these authorities, and these authorities are used as root of trust to create digital identities for other entities.

-When you use a website, and if this website uses TLS connection, it has  certificate, which is used as base for secure connection.
+For example, when you use a website, and if this website uses TLS connection, it has certificate, which is used as base for secure connection.
-Certificate can be thought as digital identity, which is issued for specific purpose.

 When the browser initiates the connection, certificate authenticity is validated by the browser.
 The domain name of the website is tied to the certificate, and in that way the browser attempts to verity that data is indeed coming from the claimed entity.
 Once authenticity is validated and an encrypted connection is formed, then the browser accesses the content of the website.

-Digital certificates are issued by trusted entities known as Certificate Authorities (CAs).
-We have ultimate trust for these authorities.

 The flow behind the scenes can be simplified as follows: